-The most obvious part of a computer is its physical being - its existence.
-A computer is simply a box of wires, nuts, bolts and other sundry bits and pieces that you can touch, hold and pull apart.
+One of the most important things that you'll need to connect to the internet is a computer.
+A computer is simply a box of wires, nuts, bolts and other sundry bits and pieces that you can touch, hold, pull apart, and even throw in times of desperation.
 The physical items that make up a computer are known as the computer's hardware.